GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 To learn more about the configuration see this [blog article](https://cloud.google.com/blog/topics/developers-practitioners/next-reaction-monitor-your-conversations-get-started-ccai-insights).
 I've create a simple data generation script, that generates example mortgage conversations (questions), which can be used to upload in a GCS bucket.

+It might be the quickest (upload) solution when you run these commands/scripts from the Cloud Console terminal.

 1. `cd _insights/data-generation/`
 2. `mkdir _temp`